-Economist Danny Klinefelter says the best competitive edge you can give yourself costs nothing at all.
+Danny Klinefelter says the best competitive edge you can give yourself costs nothing at all.

 Klinefelter says the best competitive advantage is to learn and adapt faster than your competition through continuous improvement and by rejecting the status quo.

 I think it’s hard for us to understand just how fast our knowledge of any subject becomes outdated and irrelevant.
 It can be difficult to see the pace of change around us.
 It’s a bit like travelling in an airplane.
-Flying at 40,000 feet, you could look out the window and have no idea the geography below you is changing at a rate of 800 kilometers per hour.
+Flying at 40,000 feet, you could look out the window and have no idea the geography below you is changing at a rate of 800 kilometres per hour.

 Since the rate of change in agriculture is so quick, any management thinking that defends the status quo will quickly manage a world that no longer exists.
 In short, just because the choice you made for last year’s crop was a good one doesn’t mean that same decision will be a good one this year.